-If you’re looking to add some variation to your diet and make cooking more enjoyable, creating colourful meals can be a fantastic option.
-Plus, besides being fun, cooking nutritious meals can boost your mood and health, too.
+If you’re looking to add variation to your diet and make cooking more enjoyable, creating colourful meals can be fun and boost your mood and health, too.

-The key to making visually striking meals usually lies in incorporating plenty of fruits and vegetables.
-Experts recommend we ‘eat the rainbow’, as different coloured foods offer unique advantages.
+Usually, the key to creating visually striking meals is adding plenty of fruits and vegetables.
+Experts recommend we ‘eat the rainbow’ because different coloured foods offer unique benefits.

 For example, yellow foods (like lemons, sweetcorn, and peaches) are rich in antioxidants and have been linked to a reduced risk of rheumatoid arthritis and certain cancers.
 Meanwhile, orange foods (like pumpkins, sweet potatoes, and mangoes) are packed with vitamin A, which is essential for eye health.

-So, to help you inject some vibrancy into your diet, here are 10 colourful and healthy recipes.
+So, if you’re looking to inject some vibrancy into your diet, here are 10 colourful and healthy recipes.

 1. Pea, cavolo nero, and orzo risotto